AntsInMyEy3sJohnson/hazeltest/README.md

 1. Number of items: By means of ``numEntriesPerMap``
 2. Item size: By means of the ``payload`` configuration object and its various sub-properties
 3. Number of data structures: By means of the ``numMaps`` property, or by adding more Hazeltest instances
-4. Number of clients: By adding more Hazeltest instances
+4. Number of clients: Not adjustable on the Runner itself, but by adding more Hazeltest instances
 5. Cluster health: Not adjustable
 6. Operations per second: By means of ``sleeps.betweenRuns`` and the sleep configurations of the chosen test loop

-So, the Load Runner offers adjustability of all load dimensions except load dimension 5 (unless you configure it so it crashes some Hazelcast members, in which case cluster health is obviously affected) and is therefore much more flexible than the Pokédex Runner in terms of the use cases it can cover -- stressing the CPU (previously the domain of the Pokédex Runner) is just as easily doable as exhausting gigabytes or even terabytes of memory.
+So, in combination with the option of adding more Hazeltest instances, the Load Runner covers all load dimensions except dimension 5 (unless you configure it so it crashes some Hazelcast members, in which case cluster health is obviously affected) and is therefore much more flexible than the Pokédex Runner in terms of the use cases it can cover -- stressing the CPU (previously the domain of the Pokédex Runner) is just as easily doable as exhausting gigabytes or even terabytes of memory.

 (This begs the question, of course, of why the Pokédex Runner is still around.
 Well, it still has its simplicity going for it -- if your goal is to simply stress the CPU of unsuspecting Hazelcast members, the Pokédex Runner is perfectly sufficient, but saves you the hassle of worrying about adjusting payload sizes and the number of map items to create, so you can get started more easily.)

 #### Map Runner/Test Loop Combinations
 As explained above, the Map Runners themselves don't actually execute operations on the Hazelcast cluster under test -- it is, instead, the Test Loop the Runner has been configured with that does.
 So, if we're any serious about creating appropriate load on a target Hazelcast cluster -- "appropriate" in the sense that the generated load satisfies the requirements we have for our load tests --, we need to take a short look at the available Test Loops and what use cases they can address in combination with an enveloping Runner.